crossbario/crossbar/docs-cfx/management/introduction.rst

 Control-/Data-plane Architecture
 --------------------------------

 Crossbar.io has a single-node, multi-process (worker) architecture.
-Crossbar.io FX adds management and automation for multi-node cluster of nodes and allows to scale up and out WAMP routing workloads and provides auto-managing of all resources in a whole cluster from a single point of management.
+Crossbar.io adds management and automation for multi-node cluster of nodes and allows to scale up and out WAMP routing workloads and provides auto-managing of all resources in a whole cluster from a single point of management.

-All WAMP application routing Crossbar.io FX nodes that are managed in one administrative domain connect to a *master node* via managment uplinks.
+All WAMP application routing Crossbar.io nodes that are managed in one administrative domain connect to a *master node* via managment uplinks.
 The master node can then control the managed nodes via an API built into every node, an can coordinate resource across nodes.